 Responsibilities of a Cyber Security Professional

 - Incident Response: As soon as there is an attack on a company's network, the cybersecurity analyst will have all hands on deck to identify the breach's cause and ensure that it won't happen again.
-They must look through all kinds of ways through which a black hat hacker entered the system and what kind of recovery plan must be implemented to ensure malicious hackers are no longer present and prevent any future breaches.
+They must look through all kinds of ways through which a black hat hacker entered the system and what type of recovery plan must be implemented to ensure malicious hackers are no longer present and prevent any future breaches.

 New security threats pop up all the time, and it is the responsibility of the cybersecurity professional to stay up to date with the techniques and methods that a malicious hacker would employ in the field.
 Cybersecurity for IT professionals is necessary to protect your network from cyberattacks.
 Therefore, taking a Cyber Security course will be helpful in learning what forms cyberattacks can take and how to use the latest tools to discourage and combat hackers, phishers, and snoops attempting to infiltrate your Windows and Linux systems.

 - Set and implement user access controls and management systems.

 - Monitor application and network performance to identify unnatural activities.